lsst-sqre/nublado/docs/admin/config/images.rst

 ``controller.googleServiceAccount``
     The name of the Google service account with read access to this GAR instance.

+For step-by-step instructions on how to set up Google Artifact Registry for Nublado, see :doc:`/admin/setup-gar`.
+For additional information about why Google Artifact Registry is preferred, see :doc:`/admin/gar`.

+.. _config-prepull:

 Image prepulling and menu
 =========================